SS Keno: Operational career

 The narrow, fast-flowing rivers were strewn with sandbars and shallowly covered rocks.
 Each year these could change position dramatically during the spring thaw when the river was high with meltwater; throughout the remainder of the season they kept moving, albeit more slowly.
-These conditions meant that even for a vessel specifically designed for the Yukon navigation was still beset by hazards, and the SS Keno did not escape mishap.
+These conditions meant that even for a vessel specifically designed for the Yukon navigation was still beset by hazards, and Keno did not escape mishap.
 On 8 June 1927 she hit a submerged rock on the Yukon River's Big Bend, south of Whitehorse, and sank.
 She was raised, repaired and re-entered service.
 In 1933, while working on the Thirtymile River stretch of the Yukon River, the Keno was severely damaged when the barge she was pushing partially ran aground on a bend.
 The barge dug in, and caused the Keno to swing in the river which brought her stern in contact with the far bank.
-The consequent impact smashed the Keno's paddlewheel and broke off her rudders.
+The consequent impact smashed Keno's paddlewheel and broke off her rudders.
 Again she was repaired and re-entered service.

-SS Keno continued to operate in commercial service within the Yukon watershed for almost 30 years.
+Keno continued to operate in commercial service within the Yukon watershed for almost 30 years.
 In addition to her work on the Stewart River, her shallow draught and smaller dimensions meant that she was often pressed into service on the main Whitehorse–Dawson route early in the season, when parts of the river were narrowed by ice.
 In 1942 the Keno was used to transport US Army men and equipment during construction of the Alaska Highway.
 She was retired in 1951 after completion, extension and improvement of the Klondike Highway made road transport the cheapest and preferred method for moving goods and people around the territory.
 The Keno was laid up on the ways at the shipyard in Whitehorse, on the banks of the Yukon River, where she was joined by many of the surviving sternwheeler fleet a few years later after the BYN Co. ceased paddle steamer operations completely in 1955.